mementoseeds/Memento/README.md

 You can now find the finished APK file in the directory `output/build/outputs/apk/debug/output-debug.apk` and install it on an Android device.

-## Developer's note
+# Mac OS X and iOS
-Unfortunately I do not have access to any devices running Mac OS X so I cannot build a Memento version for Mac or iOS.
+Unfortunately I do not have access to any devices running Mac OS X so I cannot build a Memento version for Mac OS X or iOS.
 If anyone wishes to build it themselves, you can start from these instructions:
 - https://doc.qt.io/qt-5/macos-deployment.html
 - https://doc.qt.io/qt-5/ios.html